Skip to main content

 30-day new-member retention30%+Under 20%

-The full measurement framework is in Facebook group analytics: what to measure, and the tactics that move these numbers are in 12 engagement tactics that work in 2026.
+The tactics that move these numbers are in 12 engagement tactics that work in 2026.

 Time economics